Luna, La Union: Demographics

 In the 2020 census, the population of Luna, La Union, was 37,318 people, with a density of sigfig 37,318/42.90.

 Economy

+The economy of Luna, La Union is primarily based on agriculture, with rice farming and fishing being the main sources of livelihood for its residents.
+Rice is cultivated two to three times a year in some areas, and in between cropping seasons, locals grow vegetables and root crops.
+Fishing, particularly along the coastal areas, is the second most important occupation, with various kinds of fish, seaweed, and shellfish found abundantly in Luna's seawater.

+In addition to farming and fishing, Luna is known for its stone-picking industry, which serves as the primary source of income for 14 of its barangays.
+These stones are sold not only locally but also exported overseas.

+The town also has a thriving small-scale industry producing traditional Ilocano products, including basi (sugarcane wine), sukang Iloko (sugarcane vinegar), and bugguong (fermented fish).
+Luna is also recognized for its famous Ilocano delicacies such as bibingka (rice cake) and tupig (grilled rice cake), which are popular among both locals and visitors.
+Additionally, the Damili (pottery) industry, producing clay products such as burnay (earthen jar) and dalikan (earthen stove), is active in Barangay Barrientos.

+Tourism also plays a role in the local economy, with attractions such as the Bahay na Bato, Baluarte Watchtower and the Namacpacan Church drawing visitors to the town.

 Government

+Local government

 Luna, belonging to the first congressional district of the province of La Union, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Tourist attractions

 Luna is also known for its pebble beaches, particularly in Nalvo Sur and Darigayos.
 Beach shades, cottages and resorts are found in these barangays.
 The municipality is also known for its native delicacies and pottery products which are comparable to San Juan's.

 The town is a pilgrimage site as it enshrines the Apo Baket Namacpacan, a wooden Marian image.

 On the beach of barangay Victoria rests the ruins of an old Spanish watchtower, locally named as Balauarte.
 The tower was intended to guard the shores of the town primarily from Muslim and pirate attacks during the Spanish period.
 During World War II, the tower served as the communication tower post for a temporary airfield for the USAFIP-NL forces.
 Due to years of quarrying within the site of the tower (1980 to 2000), the coastline receded and sea waves severely damaged the foundation of the tower, which eventually caused major damage to its structure.
 At present, efforts were initiated to preserve the tower from further damage.